Struggling to get interviews?

 3. In your resume summary

-If you have a job-critical certification, mention it in your resume summary or resume objective at the top of your resume.
-This way, hiring managers immediately see that you’re qualified for the role.
+If you have a certification required by the job listing, mention it in your resume summary or resume objective at the top of your resume.
+This way, employers will immediately see that you’re qualified for the role.

-Here’s an example of what including a certification in your resume summary looks like:
+Here’s an example of a certification in a resume summary:

 RESUME SUMMARY